Witness History at the Battle of 1797 Reenactment

 The reenactment

 Every year, in April, the 1797 British Attack on San Juan is commemorated with military drills, firing demonstrations and educational programs.
-Many local, Puerto Rican living-history volunteers (reenactors) from the Fixed Regiment of Puerto Rico, and many others from all over the US, Canada and Spain, come to help bring the past alive.
+Many local, Puerto Rican living-history volunteers (reenactors) from the Fixed Regiment of Puerto Rico, and others from all over the US, Canada and Spain, come to help bring the past alive.

-There are a variety of activities scheduled during the 3-day event, including canon or musket firings, military drills, and an encampment set up on the lawn outside of El Morro.
+There are a variety of activities scheduled during the multi-day event, including canon or musket firings, military drills, and sometimes an encampment set up on the lawn outside of El Morro.
 And, of course, there are plenty of reenactors wandering around that you can talk to and pose with for photos.

-The volunteers of other nationalities are also dressed in the uniforms of their respective regiments/contigents from that time period.
+The volunteers of other nationalities are also dressed in the uniforms of their respective regiments/contingents from that time period.
 There are even women with them and other living history volunteers, dressed in period clothing as nurses, wives or just regular citizens.
 We even met a nice Spanish pirate (or "privateer" as he prefered to be called!).

 We spent much of the afternoon speaking with a number of the "soldiers" or militia reenactors, and learned a lot of history about the attack on San Juan, their regiments, their real lives, and past living-history reenactments.
 These volunteers are really into it, and they love to have their pictures taken in uniform.
 It’s the volunteers that really made this a great event.
 I strongly recommend that, if you are in Puerto Rico during this time, you come into Old San Juan and see it for yourself.